jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Naming a Bluemix app][54]

-In seconds, you'll have a Java web server application instance running on Bluemix:
+In a few moments, you'll have a Java web server application instance running on Bluemix:

 ![The new app's Bluemix dashboard][55]